squaresurf/nerves_init_gadget/README.md

 To exit the SSH session, type `~.`.
 This is an `ssh` escape sequence (See the [ssh man page](https://linux.die.net/man/1/ssh) for other escape sequences).
 Typing `Ctrl+D` or `logoff` at the IEx prompt to exit the session won't work.

+### `:cookie`

+The cookie can be set by passing a string value.
+The cookie can be set to the cookie from the host machine by specifying `:host`.

+Default is `nil` which uses the cookie from the `vm.args` or a cookie file on the target.

 ## Troubleshooting